pidou46/uPZEM-004t/README.md

   read_input_registers(slave_addr) : it will return a tupple with: Voltage, Current, Power, Energy, Frequency, Power factor

-note: power precision is bound to 0.1_W resolution. depending on the application need it may be better to calculate it from voltage, current and power factor to get a better resolution. here is an example:
+here is an example:
 ```
   Voltage: 235.8_V